jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Debian_deb_packages.txt

     7) Hunspell development environment
     8) Gamin development environment
     9) Optional: SVN and/or GIT.
-    10) Optional packages needed for building Debian deb files
+    10) Packages needed for building Debian deb files

     DO NOT USE ANY SNAP PACKAGES as the installed packages are sandboxed by default.